DeepanKarki/DeepanKarki/README.md

 - 👀 I’m interested in Gaming and coding
 - 🌱 I’m currently learning Codining on python
 - 💞️ I’m from Nepal Satdobato,lalitpur
-- Stusy at Nepal Don Bosco
+- Study at Nepal Don Bosco

 <!---
 DeepanKarki/DeepanKarki is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.